Readme-Workflows/recent-activity/docs/Setup.md

 ```
 The action has some settings that are directly set through `with` options such as `CONFIG_FILE` which allows you to set a different config file to use (Explained next).

-Once you're donw with your setup commit the changes.
+Once you're done with your setup commit the changes.
 You know you did it right if you can see `.github/workflows` in the directory where your README is located at.

 ## 2) Configure Recent-Activity